 – The amazing growth of gift card rewards –

 Recalling my days working for a leading customer loyalty program, I remember the remarkable growth of program members exchanging their points for gift cards.
 This growth was remarkable for different reasons.
 First, it was a travel program where the majority of members accumulated their points for airline tickets.
 This travel orientation meant that members were accustomed to saving-up their points for long periods of time.
 Moreover, before the program introduced gift cards to its catalog, it added merchandise and experiences.
-This meant that members had a wide-range of choices – everything from plasma tv’s to show tickets to VIP events.
+This meant that members had a wide range of choices – everything from plasma tv’s to show tickets to VIP events.
 Despite all these options, gift cards quickly grew to become the most popular non-travel reward.

 Looking back, I now realize that the popularity of gift cards as a reward option had a lot to do with their flexibility and their faster attainability compared to the more aspirational, less attainable travel rewards.

 But, my previous company isn’t alone.
-The entire incentives industry has seen the same trend the past decade.
+The entire incentives industry has seen the same trend in the past decade.
 In fact, the Incentives Research Foundation states that in 2012 gift cards had become the most popular gift among consumers shopping for friends and relatives and the tool of choice for businesses hoping to motivate employees, customers, and partners.

 Gift cards: the preferred employee incentive reward